top of page

 This is where the pattern becomes self-reinforcing.

-When operating from need: the experience of absence reinforces the feeling of need, which deepens the frequency of lack, which further tunes consciousness to the absence timeline.
+From need: the experience of absence reinforces the feeling of need, which deepens the frequency of lack, which tunes you further to the absence timeline.
 A spiral of separation.

-When operating from wholeness: the experience of presence reinforces the feeling of wholeness, which deepens the frequency of recognition, which further tunes consciousness to the presence timeline.
+From resonance: the experience of presence reinforces the feeling of wholeness, which deepens the frequency of recognition, which tunes you further to the presence timeline.
 A spiral of recognition.

-The question is which one is running - and what happens when you notice which spiral you're in?
+The question is which spiral is running, and what happens when you notice which one you are in.

 Part 3: What "Letting Go" Actually Does

-Here's a specific mechanism for why letting go works.
+Here's a specific process for why letting go works.

 The traditional teaching says: let go of attachment and it manifests.